flpduarte/cg-tank-wars-3d/README.md

 The game was written in C++ and used OpenGL for the 3D graphics.

-To this date, the game is incomplete; it is only possible to play a single round.
+Currently, the game is incomplete; it is only possible to play a single round.

+This source code is currently built using MSYS2 + gcc toolchain for MinGW 64 + Freeglut.